aligent/phpstan-pipe/README.md

 docker run -v $PWD:/app aligent/phpstan-pipe:<PHP-Version>
 ```

-Commits published to the `main` branch  will trigger an automated build for the each of the configured PHP version.
+Commits published to the `main` branch  will trigger an automated build for each of the configured PHP version.
 Commits to `staging` will do the same but image tags will be suffixed with `-experimiental`.